 PROJECTS UNDER DESIGN

 The District is working on raising the levee along Mason Road from the intersection of FM 359, north along Mason Road, then east along Oyster Creek to Farmers Road.
 Plans include adding up to an additional one (1) foot of height to the levee between Pecan Grove Plantation Country Club and Farmer Road where it crosses Oyster Creek.
 Project will include adjustments to the existing parking lot at Belin Park which will include new paving in portions of the parking lot.

 Project was awarded to TLC Construction.
 Construction is expected to commence in March 2020.
 Construction schedule will impact parking at the Belin Park.
 District will update residents as information is available.

 North Pump Station Improvements

-The District is improving the access to the north pump station by adjusting the headwall, grading and relocation of existing powerlines.
-The Project also includes automation of the pumps based on level of water in Bullhead Slough.
+The District is improving the access to the north pump station by adjusting the headwall and grading modifications.
+Project also includes automation of the pumps based on level of water in Bullhead Slough.